Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 When to choose Perplexity over Tavily

-Choose Perplexity when you need fast, summarized answers with citations.
-Applications in legal, financial, healthcare, or academic domains where source verification matters benefit significantly.
+Consider Perplexity when you need fast, summarized answers with citations.
+Applications in legal, financial, healthcare, or academic domains where source verification matters may benefit significantly.

-The tradeoff: Perplexity’s pricing is more complex than Tavily’s.
-The combination of token costs plus per-request fees requires more careful cost modeling.
-At high volumes, costs can escalate quickly.
+Consideration: Perplexity's pricing combines token costs plus per-request fees, which requires cost modeling.
+At high volumes, costs may increase accordingly.

 4. Brave Search API: Independent index, privacy-first